andresruge/Processes/README.md

-# Processes API & Worker
+# Processes API, Worker & Frontend

-A minimal .NET 9 Web API and background worker for managing and executing long-running processes and subprocesses, using MongoDB for persistence and Hangfire for background job scheduling.
+A minimal .NET 9 Web API and background worker for managing and executing long-running processes, using MongoDB for persistence and Hangfire for background job scheduling.
+Now includes a React + Vite + TypeScript frontend for interacting with the API.

 ## Features